 Well, we know about the spying.

-We know Stefan Hauper, which is a longtime source for the CIA and British intelligence.
+We know Stefan Halper, which is a longtime source for the CIA and British intelligence.

-Well, that was obtained through the lying and fraud committed on the Pfizer court.
+Well, that was obtained through the lying and fraud committed on the FISA court.

 So we have that one piece that came out today.

-Following the conclusion of the special counsel uh investigation, well, Lindsey Graham, uh Chuck Grassley, and Chairman Ron Johnson are now renewing their request, which by the way is going to be very revealing as well.
+Following the conclusion of the special counsel investigation, well, Lindsey Graham, Chuck Grassley, and Chairman Ron Johnson are now renewing their request, which, by the way, is going to be very revealing as well.

-And they're gonna go off and get all that material.
+And they're going to go off and get all that material.

 That's all to come.

-This is all gonna be it's not gonna be as slow this time because a lot of this, a lot of the the ground game has been done here.
+This is all going to be, it's not going to be as slow this time because a lot of this, a lot of the ground game has been done here.

 A lot of the hard work has been done in all of this.

-There was, you know, when the Washington Times highlighted something we did not put enough emphasis on last week When the two James Baker closed door testimony transcripts were released, and that is that the FBI counsel, the lead lawyer at the FBI under Comey,
+There was, you know, the Washington Times highlighted something we did not put enough emphasis on last week when the two James Baker closed-door testimony transcripts were released, and that is that the FBI counsel, the lead lawyer at the FBI under Comey,

 Now, why is that?